jb55/is-invisible/Readme.md

 # is-invisible

-  returns true if el display is none or visibility is hidden
+  returns true el is not visible

 ## Installation